 We brought kilos and kilos of equipment with us, right from the daguerreotype.
 We needed them to produce the images, then we needed other structures to develop them.
 Gradually, over the decades, we have reduced the load.

-Today, if I were to tell you that in the near future I imagine a photographer with such "dedicated" equipment, I would tell you something I don't think so.
+Today, if I were to tell you that in the near future I imagine a photographer with some such "dedicated" equipment, I would tell you something that I don't think.

-With one smartphone we carry around cameras and computers to process them.
+With one smartphone we carry photo cameras and computers with us to process them.
 The future of photography is here before us: and it is computational, there is no other way.

 In the coming years, all advertising campaigns, international journalistic photography awards, and all sorts of images will be created with a smartphone, a compact tripod and a flash the size of a can.
 Point.